microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_linux/_index.md

 - `nxFileContentReplace`: Replace the content in a file if a pattern is found.

-For Windows, there are many Resource Modules provided by the [DSC Community](https://dsccommunity.org/) - such as:

-- `ActiveDirectoryDsc`: Contains DSC resources for deployment and configuration of Active Directory.
-These DSC resources allow you to configure new domains, child domains, and high availability domain controllers, establish cross-domain trusts and manage users, groups and OUs.
-- `ComputerManagementDsc`: Allow you to perform computer management tasks, such as renaming the computer, joining a domain and scheduling tasks as well as configuring items such as virtual memory, event logs, time zones and power settings.
-- `SqlServerDsc`: Deployment and configuration of Microsoft SQL Server.

 Should your needs not be covered by an existing DSC resource module, check out [Create a class-based DSC Resource for machine configuration](https://learn.microsoft.com/en-us/powershell/dsc/tutorials/create-dsc-resource-machine-config?view=dsc-2.0) in the DSC documentation.

 You might also want to have a look at the following resources if you have been using DSC in the past: